OctopusDeploy/blog/blog/2025-03/scoped-tenant-variables/index.md

 Assigning environment scopes to your common tenant variables will make variable management across tenant projects so much simpler.

-In this post, I walk you through how to scope tenant variables and discuss the integration capabilities and limitations.
+In this post, I walk you through how to scope tenant variables and discuss the integration capabilities.

 These updates are now available to our Cloud customers and will be available to self-hosted customers from v2025.2.